 - 5.2.1 All types of waste arising from the construction work are classified into the following:

 - Construction & Demolition (C&D) Material;

 - Chemical Waste:

 - General Refuse; and

 - Excavated Soil.

-- 5.2.2 Since the construction work was not commenced, no waste disposal was made in the Reporting period.
-The quantities of waste for disposal in this Reporting Period are summarized in Tables 5-1 and 5-2.
+- 5.2.2 The quantities of waste for disposal in this Reporting Period are summarized in Tables 5-1 and 5-2.